rubocop/rubocop/README.md

 **RuboCop** is a Ruby static code analyzer (a.k.a. `linter`) and code formatter.
 Out of the box it will enforce many of the guidelines outlined in the community [Ruby Style Guide](https://rubystyle.guide).
-Apart from reporting the problems discovered in your code, RuboCop can also automatically fix many of them you.
+Apart from reporting the problems discovered in your code, RuboCop can also automatically fix many of them for you.

 RuboCop is extremely flexible and most aspects of its behavior can be tweaked via various [configuration options](https://github.com/rubocop-hq/rubocop/blob/master/config/default.yml).